 It’s rare for any animal to die so suddenly, there are usually underlying causes for this to happen.
 Maybe the blue tongue skink was not showing you the signs of weakness or you did not have enough knowledge about this.

 But the major issues usually arise from their habitat.
-If there is even a slight difference in the humidity or temperature levels of the tank, then your pet can die suddenly.
+If there is even a slight difference in the humidity or temperature levels of the

 Let’s look at some of the issues: